-Almost every month we read of another man freed from prison after years of incarceration because the false accusations that sent them to prison were proven false.
-Even if there is no conviction, a false allegation of rape can emotionally, socially, and economically destroy a person.
-False accusations of rape are a form of psychological rape that is not included in the traditional definition of “rape.”
+Almost every week we hear of another man freed from prison after years of incarceration because the false accusations that sent them to prison were proven false.
+Even if there is no conviction, a false allegation of sexual assault or rape can emotionally, socially, and economically destroy a person.
+Such accusations are a form of psychological rape that is not included in the traditional definition of “rape.”
 And false accusations are not studied enough because it’s politically incorrect to talk about.
 Meanwhile the names of the accusers are often protected while the names of the accused are not.
-False accusations are hard to measure and there is not much available research, but the existing research shows the problem is much more common than we are told.
-For example:
+False accusations are hard to measure and there is not much available research, but the existing research shows the problem is much more common than we are told…

 A study in India found 18% of rape accusations are false and are often “coached.”

-According to a 1996 Department of Justice report, “in about 25% of the sexual assault cases referred to the FBI, … the primary suspect has been excluded by forensic DNA testing.
+Moreover, a 1996 Department of Justice report shows that, “…in about 25% of the sexual assault cases referred to the FBI, the primary suspect has been excluded by forensic DNA testing.
 It should be noted that rape involves a forcible and non-consensual act, and a DNA match alone does not prove that rape occurred.
 So the 25% figure substantially underestimates the true extent of false allegations.
-Connors E, Lundregan T, Miller N, McEwen T. Convicted by juries, exonerated by science: Case studies in the use of DNA evidence to establish innocence after trial.
-June 1996.
+Connors E, Lundregan T, Miller N, McEwen T. Convicted by juries, exonerated by science: Case studies in the use of DNA evidence to prove innocence after trial, June 1996.